FrankWhoee/twilio-screen/README.md

 * Takes string input to change the color, for example you can text 'blue' and the screen will change correspondingly
 * Has a profanity filter for public messages!
 * If the texted content is not a valid colour, a random colour is chosen.
+* Automatically changes the text colour to be readable depending on the background

 # Installation